larry-lime/hardhat-lottery-fcc/README.md

 ## About The Project

-My Smart Conract Raffle project is the Solidity smart contract backend of automated and decentralized raffle.
+My Smart Contract Raffle project is the Solidity smart contract backend of automated and decentralized raffle.
 The DApp utilizes verifiable random numbers from Chainlink VRFs and uses Chainlink keepers to update or "upkeep" the live contract to maintain the integrity of the raffle.
-This project was created as a part of Patrick Collin's Solidity and Javascript smart contract course with Free Code Camp.

 ## Getting Started